 EXCLUSIVE: PMS mortgage desk to move from Birmingham to Manchester in centralisation drive

-Sesame Bankhall Group will move the PMS mortgage desk from Birmingham to Manchester in March as part of a wider push to centralise operations.
+Sesame Bankhall Group is facing upheaval, as it will move the PMS mortgage desk from Birmingham to Manchester in March as part of a wider push to centralise operations.

 The desk, which handled 65,000 calls last year, will move to Sesame Bankhall Group’s headquarters in Sale, Manchester.